Deep Policy Iteration with Integer Programming for Inventory Management: Model and Performance Metrics

 \subsection{Optimizing over a neural network}

-We first focus on the problem of maximization of the objective in (\ref{eq:per_step_problem}).
-To simplify the problem we start by considering the case where demand \textit{D} is deterministically known to be $d$.
-Then, Problem (\ref{eq:per_step_problem}) can be written as
+We first focus on the problem of maximizing the objective in (\ref{eq:per_step_problem}).
+To simplify the problem, we start by considering the case where demand $D$ is deterministically known to be $d$.
+Then, Problem (\ref{eq:per_step_problem}) can be written as:

 where we have removed the expectation over the uncertain demand $D$.
-Notice that the decision variable, \textit{a} is an input to the value-to-go estimate represented by $\hat{V}$.
-Hence, optimizing over \textit{a} involves optimizing over a neural network which is non-trivial.
-We take a math programming based approach to solve this problem.
-First, we assume that the value-to-go function is a trained $K$-layer feed forward ReLU-network with input state $s$ and satisfies the following equations $\forall k = 2,\cdots,K,$
+Notice that the decision variable, $a$, is an input to the value-to-go estimate represented by $\hat{V}$.
+Hence, optimizing over $a$ involves optimizing over a neural network, which is non-trivial.
+We take a mathematical programming-based approach to solve this problem.
+First, we assume that the value-to-go function is a trained $K$-layer feed-forward ReLU network with input state $s$ and satisfies the following equations for all $k = 2, \ldots, K$:

-Here, $\theta = (c,\{(W_k, b_k)\}_{k=1}^{K-1})$ are the parameters of the value-to-go estimator.
-Particularly, $(W_k, b_k)$ are the multiplicative and bias weights of layer $k$ and $c$ is the weight of the output layer (see Figure \ref{fig:nn_figure}).
-Finally, $\hat{z}_{k}, z_k $ denotes the pre- and post-activation values at layer $k$.
-ReLU activation at each neuron allows for a concise math programming representation that uses binary variables and big-M constraints (\citealt{ryu2019caql, anderson2020strong}).
-For completeness, we briefly describe the steps.
+Here, $\theta = (c, \{(W_k, b_k)\}_{k=1}^{K-1}+b_o$ are the parameters of the value-to-go estimator.
+Specifically, $(W_k, b_k)$ are the multiplicative and bias weights of layer $k$, and $c$ and $b_o$ are the weights and the bias of the output layer (see Figure \ref{fig:nn_figure}).

-Consider a neuron in the neural-network with parameters $(w,b)$.
-For example, in layer $k$ neuron $i$'s parameters are $(W_k^i, b_k^i)$.
-Assuming a bounded input $x \in [l,u]$, the output $z$ of that neuron can be obtained by solving following MP representation:
+Finally, $\hat{z}_k$ and $z_k$ denote the pre- and post-activation values at layer $k$.
+ReLU activation at each neuron allows for a concise mathematical programming representation that uses binary variables and big-M constraints \citep{ryu2019caql, anderson2020strong}.
+For completeness, we briefly describe the steps next.
+Consider a neuron in the neural network with parameters $(w, b)$.
+For example, in layer $k$, neuron $i$'s parameters are $(W_k^i, b_k^i)$.
+Assuming a bounded input $x \in [l, u]$, the output $z$ from that neuron can be obtained by solving the following MP representation: